Student Route Visa

 - Students on a part-time postgraduate course (excluding EMBA, Weekend MBA, Global MBA, MSc Strategic Marketing (Online) and MSc Business Analytics (Online)) will be required to apply for a part-time Student Visa.
-If you are taking an online programme or EMBA, WMBA, GMBA you should read the information on applying for a short period of study in the UK.
+If you are taking an online programme or EMBA, WMBA, GMBA please refer to our Short-term study webpage.

 We have provided the information below, based upon common queries, to assist you with the application process however if you feel your query has not been answered below please contact the International Student Support team with your query.

 Imperial College does not hold a Child Student Visa licence and as a result are unable to sponsor any students who are under 16 years of age.
 Your age will be taken as the age that you are on the date of making your visa application.